cwright489/Project2/readme.md

 Installation

-This is only a website and does not need installation. it is currently hosted in github and you can access it at https://to be added/
+This is only a website and does not need installation. it is currently hosted in github and you can access it at https://cryptic-sea-06963.herokuapp.com/

 Usage

+The usage is easy and simple to follow once you are logged in.

 Authors